vitalie7bocicov/Reversi/README.md

 Reversi is a strategy board game for two players, played on an 8×8 board.

-This game was implemented using the client server architecture, the communication was done via TCP/IP.
+This game was implemented using the client server architecture, the communication was done via TCP/IP, in C and C++.

 Technologies used: